-If you've organised a car hire in Sydney and you're not familiar with the local area it can be difficult to remember those tricks that will help make your drive easier and more pleasant for everyone on the roads.
+If you’ve organised a car hire Sydney International Airport or Domestic Airport, and you’re not familiar with the local area it can be difficult to remember those tricks that will help make your drive easier and more pleasant for everyone on the roads.

 Here are a few tips to keep in mind when you’re travelling along unfamiliar roads.

 Be aware of potential distractions

 It’s true that there are plenty of beautiful spots and items of interest you may want to look at as you drive along Sydney’s many busy roads, but it is best to avoid looking at them until you have safely stopped.

 Focus on the road when you are behind the wheel and make sure you are checking both in front and behind your car for any potential hazards.
 If for any reason you need to look away from the road, make sure you don’t go off course.